dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-  --peload    Encrypt a PE to decrypt it on runtime and execute it via a syscall variant of Run-PE --hellsgate    Retrieve Syscalls via Hellsgate technique (for patching AMSI/ETW or shellcode execution/PE injection) --replace    Replace common nim IoC's in the loader like the string 'nim' --sandbox Check1    Include Sandbox Checks of your choice into the loader
+  --peload    Encrypt a PE to decrypt it on runtime and execute it via a syscall variant of Run-PE --hellsgate    Retrieve Syscalls via Hellsgate technique (for patching AMSI/ETW or shellcode execution/PE injection) --replace    Replace common nim IoC's in the loader like the string 'nim' --sandbox Check1    Include Sandbox Checks of your choice into the loader:
                       Domain -> Only execute if the target domain is == the --domain parameter's domain / If --domain is not set, it will only execute on non-domain joined systems
                       DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one
-                      DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available --domain targetdomain    Specify a domain for SandBox Evasion --self-delete    The loader deletes it's own executable on runtime (Credit to @byt3bl33d3r and @jonasLyk)
+                      DiskSpace -> Only execute if c:\ disk space >= 200GB MemorySpace -> Only execute if more than 4GB RAM available --pump value    Pump the file with:
+                  words -> english dictionary words to increase the reputation for "mashine learning" evasion (https://twitter.com/hardwaterhacker/status/1502425183331799043) size -> just pump the size to avoid signatures for smaller files --domain targetdomain    Specify a domain for SandBox Evasion --self-delete    The loader deletes it's own executable on runtime (Credit to @byt3bl33d3r and @jonasLyk)
 ```